LanaSina/LanaSina.github.io/index.md

 ## Read me

-I wrote about changing science publushing through the collaborative open science platform I am developing: https://openmimosablog.wordpress.com/
+I wrote about changing science publishing through the collaborative open science platform I am developing: https://openmimosablog.wordpress.com/

 Learn about Artificial Life in my [Introduction to Artificial Life for People who Like AI](https://thegradient.pub/an-introduction-to-artificial-life-for-people-who-like-ai/) on The Gradient.